Three generations of Bush Heritage interns

-New research utilising TERN infrastructure explores the effects of active restoration on the soil condition and the re-assembly of diverse plant and invertebrate communities.
-The work, led by Tina Parkhurst of Murdoch University, synthesises restoration outcomes both globally and at the local scale, in the wheatbelt region of Western Australia.
+New research using TERN infrastructure explores the effects of active restoration on the soil condition and the re-assembly of diverse plant and invertebrate communities.
+The work, led by Tina Parkhurst of Murdoch University, synthesizes restoration outcomes both globally and at the local scale, in the wheatbelt region of Western Australia.

-Tina says that, unfortunately, land restoration efforts are often constrained by legacies of agricultural land-use and active restoration is needed to overcome difficult tipping points and assist an ecosystem’s biodiversity re-assembly and move towards a ‘reference state’.
+Tina says that, unfortunately, land restoration efforts are often constrained by legacies of agricultural land-use.
+Active restoration is needed to overcome difficult tipping points and to assist an ecosystem’s biodiversity re-assembly and move towards a ‘reference state’.

-They also tested whether the addition of woody debris to revegetated old fields can accelerate restoration outcomes, using a multi-site ‘Before-After Control-Impact’ method.
+They also tested whether the addition of woody debris to revegetated old fields could accelerate restoration outcomes, using a multi-site ‘Before-After Control-Impact’ method.

 “Whilst concentrations of some soil nutrients in the revegetated old fields we monitored were more like a woodland reference system than fallow croplands, key abiotic thresholds, in particular elevated phosphorus concentrations, persisted.
 The species richness of the woody vegetation and the total vegetation cover of the revegetated old fields were also similar to the reference woodlands, but the herbaceous species richness and cover, and the amount of large woody debris, remained depauperate and similar to the fallow cropland.